johnmarcb/Eterspire-API/README.md

 ## Usage

-### Step 1: Download Wiki Pages
+### Step 1: Download Wiki Page

-You need to manually download the JSON data for each gear set from the Eterspire Wiki.
+You need to manually download the HTML GearDatabase page from the Eterspire Wiki.

 1. **Create the download folder** (if it doesn't exist):